Misappropriation of Funds Attorneys in Miami

-- Knowingly misappropriated the money or took an action that resulted in the misappropriation of funds; and
+- Knowingly misappropriated the money or took an action that resulted in the misappropriation of funds

-- Used the money for his or her own purposes, which can include transferring it to another bank account or refusing to deliver it upon demand by the owner.
+- Used the money for their own purposes, which can include transferring it to another bank account or refusing to deliver it upon demand by the owner

 While many misappropriation cases are tried in state court, cases involving particularly large sums may also be prosecuted in federal court.

-The penalty for a conviction of misappropriation of funds depends on the amount of money that was allegedly stolen.
-For instance, those accused of misappropriating more than $100,000 can be charged with a first degree felony, which is punishable by up to 30 years in prison and a $10,000 fine.
-Someone who allegedly misappropriated less than $100,000 but more than $20,000, on the other hand, can be charged with a second degree felony, which carries the threat of 15 years in prison.
+The penalty for this conviction depends on the amount of money that was allegedly stolen.
+For instance, those accused of misappropriating more than $100,000 can be charged with a first-degree felony, which is punishable by up to 30 years in prison and a $10,000 fine.
+Someone who allegedly misappropriated less than $100,000 but more than $20,000 can be charged with a second-degree felony, which carries the threat of 15 years in prison.

-Finally, a person who is convicted of taking less than $20,000 but more than $300 is guilty of a third degree felony, which is punishable by up to five years in prison, while misappropriating lesser amounts is usually charged as a misdemeanor.
-Defendants may also be required to pay restitution to the plaintiff for the funds that were misappropriated, or agree to a term of probation.
+Finally, a person who is convicted of taking less than $20,000 but more than $300 is guilty of a third-degree felony, which is punishable by up to five years in prison.
+Misappropriating any amount less than $300 is usually charged as a misdemeanor.
+Defendants may also be required to pay restitution to the plaintiff for the funds that were misappropriated or agree to a term of probation.

-Fortunately, there are a variety of defenses that a defendant can raise, including that he or she:
+Fortunately, there are a variety of defenses that a defendant can raise, including that they:

-- Had a reasonable and good faith belief that he or she had ownership over the funds; or
+- Had a reasonable and good faith belief that he or she had ownership over the funds

-Call Us to Speak with a Skilled White Collar Crime Lawyer in Miami
+Call Us to Speak with a Skilled White-Collar Crime Lawyer

 The crimes of embezzlement and misappropriation of funds are considered serious offenses and are punishable by imprisonment and thousands of dollars’ worth of fines.
 Having efficient, experienced, and aggressive legal representation can make all the difference in the success or failure of a case.